 Elizabeth A. EilandAssociate | Medical Devices and Drugs

-Elizabeth (Liz) Eiland joined Beasley Allen in 2012 as an attorney in the Mass Torts section.
-She is currently investigating cases involving Zofran and proton pump inhibitors (PPIs).
+Elizabeth (Liz) joined Beasley Allen Law Firm in 2012 as an attorney in the Mass Torts Section.
+She is currently investigating cases involving Zofran and proton pump inhibitors.

-Zofran (ondansetron), manufactured by GlaxoSmithKline, was approved to treat nausea during chemotherapy and following surgery.
-Between 2002 and 2004, GSK began promoting Zofran off-label for the treatment of morning sickness during pregnancy, despite the fact the drug has not been approved for pregnant women and there have been no well controlled studies in pregnant women.
+One of Liz’s focuses, Zofran (ondansetron), manufactured by GlaxoSmithKline, was approved to treat nausea during chemotherapy and following surgery.
+Between 2002 and 2004, GSK began promoting Zofran off-label for the treatment of morning sickness during pregnancy, despite the fact the drug has not been approved for pregnant women and no well controlled studies had been done in pregnant women.
 The FDA has received nearly 500 reports of birth defects linked to Zofran.
 Birth defect risks include cleft palate and septal heart defects.

-Proton pump inhibitors (PPIs) were introduced in the late 1980s for the treatment of acid-related disorder of the upper gastrointestinal tract, including peptic ulcers and gastrointestinal reflux disorders, and are available both as prescription and over-the-counter drugs.
-These include the well-known drugs Prilosec, Prevacid, and Nexium.
+Liz’s other focus, proton pump inhibitors (PPIs), were introduced in the late 1980s for the treatment of acid-related disorder of the upper gastrointestinal tract, including peptic ulcers and gastrointestinal reflux disorders, and are available both as prescription and over-the-counter drugs.
+These include the well-known drugs Prilosec, Prevacid and Nexium.
 Liz is currently investigating claims of PPI-induced kidney disease, particularly Acute Interstitial Nephritis (AIN), which is a condition where the spaces between the tubules of the kidney cells become inflamed.

 Liz is a member of the Alabama State Bar, the Montgomery County Bar Association and the Alabama Association for Justice.